Art and Design Workshops for 16 to 18 Year Olds

 - Observational drawing and research are included.

-- There will be many opportunities to work across a range of art materials in both two and three dimensions.
+- There will be many opportunities to work across a range of art materials.

 - The range of materials used will relate to the chosen direction of your project.

-- Advice will be given on the materials and methods for two and three dimensional work as required.
+- Advice will be given on the materials and methods as required.

 - Research will entail some guided work outside college in a museum, gallery or other location.